cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/admin_guide/plugin/collector.md

 ### Schedules

-Schedule the Collectors to collect resources.
+Set the Collectors to collect resources on your schedule.

-By setting a Schedule, users can set Collectors to perform _Cloud Resource Collection_ at a specified time, daily.
+By setting a **Schedule**, users can set Collectors to perform _Cloud Resource Collection_ at a specified time, daily.

 ![](/docs/using_spaceone_console/admin_guide/plugin/collector_img/collector_18.png)